New York Times publisher says he chided Trump not to call press the enemy

 "Throughout the conversation I emphasized that if President Trump, like previous presidents, was upset with coverage of his administration he was of course free to tell the world," Sulzberger concluded.
 "I made clear repeatedly that I was not asking for him to soften his attacks on The Times if he felt our coverage was unfair.
 Instead, I implored him to reconsider his broader attacks on journalism, which I believe are dangerous and harmful to our country."

-The White House did not immediately respond to a request for comment on Sulzberger's statement.
+The White House did not immediately respond to a request for comment on Sulzberger's statement, but the president appeared to provide a retort via a lengthy tweet storm.

+Trump claimed that the media has been "driven insane by their Trump Derangement Syndrome" and said that when it reports on government decision making, it put lives at risk.
+"Very unpatriotic!" he added.

+"Freedom of the press also comes with a responsibility to report the news accurately," he tweeted.
+"90% of media coverage of my Administration is negative, despite the tremendously positive results we are achieving, it's no surprise that confidence in the media is at an all time low!"

+The president went on to disparage the Washington Post and the New York Times and said he would "not allow our great country to be sold out by anti-Trump haters in the dying newspaper industry."

-Trump has repeatedly called the media "the enemy of the people" and often derides major media outlets as "fake news."
-Trump battered the press last week when speaking at the Veterans of Foreign Wars convention in Kansas City, Missouri.
+Trump has also repeatedly called the media "the enemy of the people" and often derides major media outlets as "fake news."
+He most recently battered the press last week when speaking at the Veterans of Foreign Wars convention in Kansas City, Missouri.

 “Don’t believe the crap you see from these people, the fake news,” Trump said, gesturing toward the members of the press at the event.